MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11createasyncshaderresourceviewprocessor.md

 - D3DX11.dll
 api_type:
 - LibDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX11CreateAsyncShaderResourceViewProcessor function

 > [!Note]
 > The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.
 See Remarks.

 Create a data processor that will load a resource and then create a shader-resource view for it.
 Data processors are a component of the asynchronous data loading feature in D3DX11 that uses [**thread pumps**](id3dx11threadpump.md).